benedekaibas/learning-cpp/README.md

 # Learning C++
-This is the repository to track my learnings and development in C++
+This is the repository to track my learnings and development in C++.
 It contains some of the files that have my practice exercises.